sjrodgers123/hello-world/README.md

 # hello-world

-Sarah-Jane Rodgers, Engineering Science undergrad at Oxford University.
+Sarah-Jane Rodgers, graduate student using machine learning to design algorithms for smart sensors at the Institute of Biomedical Engineering, Oxford University.